-Ambient fine aerosols and its sources were evaluated in an eastern Indian mega city, Kolkata, (KOL) in South Asia during September 2010 to August 2011.
-A submicron aerosol sampler (SAS) with two stage stacked filter units (SFU) was devised for simultaneous but discrete collection of water-soluble inorganic ions (WSII) and carbonaceous aerosols (CA, elemental carbon (EC) and organic carbon (OC)).
-Characteristics of WSII and CA were carried out using Ion Chromatography and OC-EC analyzer adopting Interagency Monitoring of PROtected Visual Environments (IMPROVE-A) protocol, respectively.
-Annual mean concentrations of WSII showed a relative predominance of cations (anions) consisting of Ca2+, Mg2+, and Na+ (Cl–, NO3- and SO42–), with secondary aerosols (NH4+, NO3–, and SO42–) and Ca2+ each constituting 25% and 30% respectively, of the total WSII (TWSII).
-The highest monthly mean concentration of SO42– and NO3- were observed respectively during the winter month of February and summer months of March and May.
-Pronounced peak in monthly mean of non-sea salt-K+ (nss-K+) concentration was noticed during October and April months implying the strong influence of biomass burning emissions in these months.
-Among the sea salt (SS), anthropogenic (AN) and dust (DT) sources of the TWSII, a relatively predominant contribution of DT in August and of AN in November, April and May was inferred.
-The annual mean concentration of OC was three times higher than EC with 43% of it being secondary OC.
-While the major sources of OC were inferred to be the paved dust, coal combustion, and biomass burning, these of EC were industrial/motor-vehicle emissions, coal combustion, and motor vehicle exhaust.
+Ambient fine aerosols and their sources were evaluated in an eastern Indian megacity, Kolkata (KOL), from September 2010 to August 2011.
+A submicron aerosol sampler (SAS) with two stage stacked filter units (SFU) was devised for simultaneous but discrete collection of water-soluble inorganic ions (WSII) and carbonaceous aerosols (CA; elemental carbon (EC) and organic carbon (OC)).
+Characteristics of the WSII and CA were identified using ion chromatography and an OC-EC analyzer, respectively, adopting the Interagency Monitoring of PROtected Visual Environments (IMPROVE-A) protocol.
+The mean annual concentrations of the WSII showed a predominance of cations (anions), consisting of Ca2+, Mg2+, and Na+ (Cl–, NO3–, and SO42–), with secondary aerosols (NH4+, NO3–, and SO42–) and Ca2+ each constituting 25% and 30%, respectively, of the total WSII (TWSII).
+The highest mean monthly concentration of SO42– and NO3– was observed during the winter month of February and the summer months of March and May, respectively.
+A pronounced peak in the monthly mean for the non-sea salt-K+ (nss-K+) concentration was noticed during October and April, implying the strong influence of biomass burning emissions during these months.
+Among the sea salt (SS), anthropogenic (AN), and dust (DT) sources of the TWSII, a predominant contribution from DT in August and from AN in November, April, and May was inferred.
+The mean annual concentration of OC was three times higher than that of EC, with 43% of it being secondary OC.
+Whereas the major sources of OC were inferred to be paved dust, coal combustion, and biomass burning, those of EC were industrial and motor-vehicle non-exhaust emissions, coal combustion, and motor vehicle exhaust.